Faizaan-Nasir/TheSimDiary/README.md

 ## 📚 Instructions
 Click and download the latest release of the application from the release tab on the right of the GitHub page when available.
-Run the file appropriate to your machine (.exe for Windows and .pkg for macOS) and the app is yours to discover.
+Run the file appropriate to your machine (.exe for Windows and .dmg for macOS) and the app is yours to discover.

 ## ⚠️ Notice on Application Signing and Security